 Online Financial System (OFS)

-Registered party officials are granted access to Elections Alberta’s secure Online Financial System (OFS) to enter and submit financial reports.
+Registered party officials are granted access to Elections Alberta’s secure Online Financial System (OFS) to report contributions, issue official contribution receipts to contributors, and submit financial returns.

 Contact us for access and login queries.Login to OFS